vboyev-MSFT/defender-docs/exposure-management/ServiceNow-data-connector.md

 # ServiceNow data connector

-To set up the ServiceNow integration, you need the hostname of your ServiceNow instance, such as “contoso.service-now.com”.
-The connector authenticates with Basic Auth using username and password for read only access.
+To set up the ServiceNow CMDB integration, you need to provide the hostname of your ServiceNow instance and valid credentials.
+The connector authenticates with Basic Authentication using username and password for read only access.

+> [!Note]
+> We recommend creating a dedicated user for use with data connectors in Exposure Management.

 ## ServiceNow configuration

+1. Find the hostname of your ServiceNow instance.
+For example, "contoso.service-now.com".
+This can be found at: [ADD LINK]
 1. Create a New ServiceNow user:
    1. Follow the steps [here](https://docs.servicenow.com/en-US/bundle/vancouver-platform-administration/page/administer/users-and-groups/task/t_CreateAUser.html) to create a new user.
    2. Keep the **username (User Id) and password** you provided for future use.
    3. If there’s no password field, submit the form to create the user.
 Afterwards, when you select on the new user, you receive the **Set Password** option.
-   4. Check the **Web service access only** box.
+   4. As you create the user, check the **Web service access only** box such that the user will be of dedicated use only for this integration.
-2. Assign a **cmdb_read** role to the user you have created.
+1. Assign a **cmdb_read** role to the user you have created.
 Detailed instructions can be found [here](https://docs.servicenow.com/bundle/vancouver-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html).

+> [!Note]
-> **Note:** The ServiceNow connector only supports Basic Authentication.
+> The ServiceNow connector only supports Basic Authentication.
 OAuth authentication will be made available at a later time.

 ## Establish ServiceNow connection in Exposure Management

 To establish a connection with ServiceNow in Exposure Management, follow these steps:

 1. Open the [Data Connectors](https://security.microsoft.com/exposure-data-connectors) from the Exposure Management navigation and select **Connect** in the ServiceNow CMDB tile.
-1. Enter your ServiceNow instance **details** (created in the ServiceNow configuration) and select **Connect**.
+1. Enter your ServiceNow **instance details** and **credentials** (created in the ServiceNow configuration) and select **Connect**.

 ## Retrieved data